Most Obamacare enrollees could pay less for policies next year

 It's because premium subsidies are soaring too, making many plans on the exchanges more affordable.

 The Trump administration, however, is stressing how much premiums will rise, saying this is yet another sign that Obamacare is irreparably broken.
-They are downplaying the fact that the subsidies will cover most, if not all, of the cost.
+They are downplaying the fact that the subsidies will cover most, if not all, of the increase for many consumers.

 Related: Premiums for popular Obamacare plans to soar 37% for 2018